 Buying & Selling Property - Specialist conveyancing solicitors in Bristol

-Watkins Solicitors are proud to announce that they are now able to offer property services at the Southville and Fishponds offices.
-Appointing a conveyancing expert can take the stress and worry out of buying, selling and remortgaging your home.
+Appointing a pro-active and efficient conveyancing expert can take the stress and worry out of buying, selling and refinancing your home.

-Our property solicitors in Bristol are specialists in all aspects of residential conveyancing.
-As well as dealing with straightforward buying and selling, we can also advise you on remortgaging, buy-to-let investments, leasehold flats, new builds and shared ownership homes.
+Our property solicitors are specialists in all aspects of residential conveyancing.
+As well as dealing with straightforward conveyancing transactions, we can also assist with refinancing, buy-to-let investments, leasehold flats, new builds and shared ownership homes.

 We offer fixed fees for our residential conveyancing services, so you’ll know exactly how much you’ll need to pay from the start of the process.
 We also quote for disbursements up front, so you’re fully aware of the total costs involved.